MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

 1. Create a simple controller to see how it works.

-2. The controller will receive the service data using Dependency Injection.
+2. Pass and use a service reference to the controller by using Dependency Injection.

 3. The controller will print the results to the web browser.

 ####	Task 1: Enable working with MVC